oluwaseunolusanya/writemeareadme/README.md

 ```bash
 npm install --save inquirer@^8.0.0
 ```
-4. Run the index.js
+3. Run the index.js
 ```bash
 node index.js
 ```
-5. Follow the prompt and enter requested information.
+4. Follow the prompt and enter requested information.
+5. Navigate to output folder and open the README.md to inspect its content.

 ## License
 MIT